henryclever/ultramouse/README.md

 Be careful not to connect anything to pins 0 or 1 on the arduino because it uses them for a serial connection with the Ultrasonic sensors.

 Any questions?
-Let me know!
+Send me a message!
+If you need a schematic diagram for soldering or a parts list, let me know.
+Everything can be purchased from Digikey and Pololu.